brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 For our purposes it doesn't matter if `size_t` and `capacity_` are themselves `size_t` or `T*`, so I'm picking the simpler one to reason about.

 The template-argument-equivalence rule for pointers is that two pointers are equivalent if they have the same pointer value.
 That's not what we want for comparing two `std::vector<T>`s though, we want to compare the contents.
 In order for the default, subobject-wise equivalence to work in this case, we'd have to normalize the pointers to be _identical_.
-For `std::vector<T>` specifically, this is potentially feasible using a `std::meta::define_static_array` function that will be proposed as part of the reflection proposal ([@P2996R5], although it does not appear yet in that revision).
+For `std::vector<T>` specifically, this is potentially feasible using a `std::define_static_array` function ([@P3491R0]).
 But that's not going to help us with `std::map`, `std::list`, or any other container.

 For `std::vector<T>`, we really need to serialize a variable-length sequence of `T`s.